“What’s wrong with not being original?” – asked the celebrity and stepped back into his mansion.

 A completely different purpose and style might inspire the composer to turn to the electro-orchestral approach.
 Sounds created by electronic instruments can introduce the new element of sonic textureto the musical environment, a dimension relatively limited in pure orchestral (real or sampled) music.
 This new element can strongly influence the feel the music carries or creates, and ultimately effect the entire idea behind the composition and the compositional process.
 An example of this would be a score for a futuristic movie, that requires the music cues typically used in such movies (action, romance, surprise, mystique, etc.) to support the plot and characters, however, carries the futuristic environment in every bit of the sound.
 Think of Blade Runner – an orchestral score could have worked fine, but the electro-orchestral approach doubled the impact and unique feel of the movie.
 While sounding somewhat traditional, the score was entirely produced with synthesizers.

 (A challenge for composers: let’s switch up the instrumentation and genre of the last two examples.
-Writing an orchestral score for a sci-fi movie is the easy part – can be done routinely, have been done many times.
-But how would you approach scoring a real-life story’s romantic scene with electronic instruments?
+Writing an orchestral score for a sci-fi movie is the easy part – can be done routinely, has been done many times.
+But, how would you approach scoring a real-life story’s romantic scene with electronic instruments?
 This forces you to think about sounds, textures… go beyond the traditional musical elements of rhythm, melody and harmony, and ultimately create something more original.)

 While movie scores are the most representative examples, the same is true for musical works.
 We often don’t realize that the reason behind the largish feel and “full”, “well-though-out” and “complete” sound of a track is its orchestral-like arrangement- and instrumentation structure, but it being performed with non-traditional sounds doesn’t make the similarity obvious.
 This is even true for many mainstream songs today.
 It is interesting to note, that some typical sounds and sound categories of early (and actually, even many of today’s) synthesizers are named mirroring their orchestral “inspirations”; some of the most known (and now classic) synth patches are the likes of “Jupiter-6 strings”, “CS-80 brass” or “DX-7 piano”.
 Although at more than one point in the history of electronic music (see “Ambient vs. New-Age”) these instruments did try to imitate their real counterparts, they remained far-from perfect impressions of them, but with a unique character of their own, responsible for great success of some excellent non-orchestral composers.
 (They eventually became classic electronic sounds themselves, subject of imitation and sampling by newer electronic instruments and software – more about this later in another post, until then listen to some famous sounds here).